Add a RAML API Fragment to an API-Specification Project as a Dependency

 .zip file again contains the referenced API fragments.

-If you export your project to work on it in another editor, edit the referenced API fragments, then try to import the project back into the code editor, the import will fail.
+If you export your project to work on it in another editor, edit the referenced API fragments, then try to import the project back into the text editor, the import will fail.

 On the left side of the editor, click the Exchange dependencies icon.